 All Rice graduate students and graduate alumni participating in research are encouraged to apply.
 Awardees must be in good standing with the University as well as their department.

-Undergraduate students and undergraduate alumni, please contact the Office of Undergraduate Research and Fellowships regarding the undergraduate application for Wagoner funds.
+Undergraduate students and undergraduate alumni, please contact the Center for Civic Leadership regarding the undergraduate application for Wagoner funds.

-- Each application can only be one roundtrip, though the trip can have multiple stops along the way.
+- Each application for an award for future research can only be one roundtrip, though the trip can have multiple stops along the way.